 And since you probably don't know what that is and how to do all the accounting you're going to need to hire good help.
 You'll need a CPA that specializes in nonprofit accounting to file your IRS forms at the end of the year, and ideally somebody to help set up the bean-counting system with you (my friend Megan at the Mobius Group does this if you're looking).

-You may think that since nonprofits don't pay income tax, that the IRS doesn't care or need to know.
+You may think that since nonprofits don't pay income tax, the IRS doesn't care or need to know.
 But the IRS definitely still cares about what you're doing with donated money.
 And if you're supposed to pay some tax – they want it.

 3. Nonprofits pay NO tax ever.
 I don't need to worry about the IRS or government.

 *Buzzer sound* Wrong answer!
 Nonprofits pay tax!
-They have to pay taxes like sales tax on those mugs and t-shirts with your logo (and that's to the state government).
+They have to pay taxes like a sales tax on those mugs and t-shirts with your logo (and that's to the state government).
 And you might have to pay federal income tax too.